 AutoMine System from Sandvik

 The AutoMine system from Sandvik is a complete solution for enhancing the safety and efficiency of underground mining operations.
-The Automine is an open and versatile system that can used for the distinct requirements of each underground mining operation.
-The system can be combined with SCADA and production planning systems for better integration with the processes and system for the control of underground mining operations.
+AutoMine is an open and versatile system that can be used for the distinct requirements of each underground mining operation.
+The system can be combined with SCADA and production planning systems for better integration with the processes and systems for the control of underground mining operations.

 Advantages associated with the use of the AutoMine system include:

 - High safety and enhanced working conditions for personnel.

 - Improved utilization by enabling continuous operation during shift changes.

 - Greater productivity as a result of real-time monitoring and control of production hauling and landing processes.

 - Enhanced draw control through precise execution of the production plan and collecting production data.